Juxiann/KuhnPoker/README.md

 An implementation of CFR algorithm to solve Kuhn Poker.

 Contains a script to play the game against a trained AI.

-Contains a function to compute the exploitability ("goodness") of a strategy.
+Contains a function to compute the exploitability of a strategy.
 # Khun Poker Description
 See wikipedia page https://en.wikipedia.org/wiki/Kuhn_poker